Challenges for refractories in rotary kilns

 Figure 1.
 Rotary lime kilns have four refractory zones: discharge, burning, calcining and charging.

 Figure 2.
-A highly abrasion-resistant R-MAX© C lining in a metallic heat exchanger section of a long pebble lime kiln still shows the form marks after 16 months service.
+A highly abrasion-resistant R-MAX© C lining in a metallic heat exchanger section of a long pebble limestone kiln still shows the form marks after 16 months service.

 Conditions that the refractory must withstand in the charging zone vary with the process type.
 In preheater kilns, the stone feed can be partially calcined as it falls through the transfer chute into the rotary kiln.
 Partial calcination softens the abrasiveness of the feed: and high alumina brick with moderate abrasion resistance, including burned 70% alumina brick, can withstand the moderate abrasion.